mattlohkamp/L10NE/README.md

 *LION Engine - the flash content externalization and localization system.*

-**note** - codebase is in extreme prerelease state, probably doesn't work at all! don't use it!

-##Dev Direction / timeline

-1.  completed example / demo
-2.  completed documentation
-3.  bug test / fix / stuff?
-4.  release!

 ## About the engine

 'L10N' is a [numeronym](http://en.wikipedia.org/wiki/Numeronym) used as industry shorthand for "[localization](http://en.wikipedia.org/wiki/Language_localisation)" - essentially the practice of defining equivalent content blocks for different geographic locations, generally broken up by language, but sometimes also distinct cultures.
 For instance, even in the same basic language, different regions might prefer different forms of a particular word - or might identify more with a different image as evoking a particular emotion.
 In a non-language example, in colourblind-friendly mode, green and red text might be styled slightly differently, requiring instructions to be reworded accordingly.